-About Nepal Destinations
+About Nepal Tourism

-Heritage sightseeing in Nepal
+Heritage sightseeing in Nepal:

-The first and foremost attraction that Nepal tourism has among the visitors is its extensive range of historical monuments and religious structures.
+The first and foremost attraction that Nepal tourism comprises is its extensive range of historical monuments and religious structures.
 Among Hindu faith, Pashupatinath temple is the most revered shrine and visited by many.
 Boudhanath Stupa is for Buddhists what Pashupatinath is for Hindus.
 That shrine represents the map of Mount Meru – the centre of cosmos in Buddhist universe.
 Swayambhunath temple is of importance to both the faiths.
 It is important to remember about Lumbini – the birthplace of Lord Buddha.
 Other reputed locations on the Nepal trip are Changu Narayan, Nuwakot palace, Kathmandu, Bhaktapur and Patan Durbar Square and the royal palaces.

 Kathmandu: Kathmandu is the capital of the country, the backbone of its economy and the centre of its tourism.
-It is home to the best Nepal attractions like Pashupatinath and Durbar square.
+It is home to some of the best Nepal attractions like Pashupatinath and Durbar square.
 It also keeps the shopping scene of the country alive during the day and the nightlife and casino scene during the night.

 Bhaktapur: Bhaktapur is a small and friendly town.
 There isn’t much to see here, except the beautiful Durbar square and the Changu Narayan Temple.
 But walking around in the pristine city is a lovely experience in itself.